-Web performance is all about making web sites fast, including making slow processes seem fast — but why is that important?
-This article provides an introduction into why web performance is important to your users and, some would say "more importantly", to your business goals.
+Web performance is all about making websites fast, including making slow processes seem fast.
+This article provides an introduction into why web performance is important to site visitors and for your business goals.

 |Prerequisites:||Basic computer literacy, basic software installed, and basic knowledge of client-side web technologies.|